Mistium/Origin-OS/readme.md

 - Early access to new originOS versions

-- You get 10x the storage space on your originOS account (dm me on discord and i'll increase your storage limit)
+- You get 10x the storage space on your originOS account (dm me on discord and i'll increase your storage limit) (500,000 bytes of data)

 - You get your name in the supporters tab in the settings app (and packaged with originOS)